-Apple restricts distribution of applications on iPhones and iPads, so we will need to build the app with an ad hoc provisioning profile that explicitly lists the devices that the application can run on.
+Apple restricts distribution of applications on iPhones and iPads, so we will need to build the app with an ad hoc provisioning profile that explicitly lists the devices on which the application can run.

 An alternative to ad hoc provisioning is enterprise provisioning, which requires a special Apple Developer membership that costs $299 USD per year.
 Enterprise provisioning allows you to run the application on any device without any sort of device registration.

 Apps signed with an ad hoc provisioning profile can be installed by any iOS device whose unique identifier (UDID) is registered with the provisioning profile.

 Setting up ad hoc provisioning consists of two steps.
 In the first step, you'll register devices that you want to be able to install your app.
 Run the following command to generate a URL (and QR code, for convenience) that you can open on your devices, and then follow the instructions on the registration page.

 You can register new devices at any time, but builds that were created before the device was registered will not run on newly registered devices; only builds that are created after the device is registered will be installable.

 The next step is to generate or update the provisioning profile.
 When you proceed to run a build, you will be guided through this process.